adamyen/calorieapp_frontend/README.md

 Open new console and clone the backend part:
 ### git clone https://github.com/shantanu109/calorieApp_server.git

-Then enter below command for both the terminals to start the app:
+Then enter below command for both the terminals to start the application:
 ### npm start

-# Helping commands for React App
+# Additional commands for React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts